MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanScheduleTime

-Specifies the time on the local computer to run scheduled scans.
+Specifies the time on the local computer to run scheduled full scans.

 To specify a value, enter it as a time span: `hh:mm:ss` where `hh` = hours, `mm` = minutes and `ss` = seconds.
 For example, `13:30:00` indicates 1:30 PM.

 The default value is `02:00:00` (2:00 AM).

-If you don't specify a value for this parameter, scheduled scans run at the time specified by the **ScanScheduleOffset** parameter.
+The time scheduled full scans start is also affected by the value of the **ScanScheduleOffset** and **SchedulerRandomizationTime** parameters.

 ```yaml
 Type: DateTime